Bronchiectasis: Clinical trials

 Results from a phase 2 clinical trial were published in 2018.
-In a placebo-controlled, double-blind study conducted in 256 patients worldwide, patients who received Brensocatib reported prolonged time to the first exacerbation and also reduced rate of yearly exacerbation.
+In a placebo-controlled, double-blind study conducted in 256 patients worldwide, patients who received brensocatib reported prolonged time to the first exacerbation and also reduced rate of yearly exacerbation.
+Brensocatib (Brinsupri) was approved for medical use in the United States in August 2025.

 Prognosis

-Two clinical scales have been used to predict disease severity and outcomes in bronchiectasis; the Bronchiectasis Severity Index and the FACED scale.
+Two clinical scales have been used to predict disease severity and outcomes in bronchiectasis: the Bronchiectasis Severity Index and the FACED scale.
 The FACED scale uses the FEV-1 (forced expiratory volume in 1 second), age of the affected person, presence of chronic infection, extent of disease (number of lung lobes involved) and dyspnea scale rating (MRC dyspnea scale) to predict clinical outcomes in bronchiectasis.
-The Bronchiectasis Severity Index uses the same criteria as the FACED scale in addition to including criteria related to number of hospital admissions, annual exacerbations, colonization with other organisms and BMI (body mass index) less than 18.5.
+The Bronchiectasis Severity Index uses the same criteria as the FACED scale, in addition to including criteria related to the number of hospital admissions, annual exacerbations, colonization with other organisms, and BMI (body mass index) less than 18.5.
 A decreased FEV-1, increasing age, presence of chronic infection (especially pseudomonas), a greater extent of lung involvement, high clinical dyspnea scale ratings, increased hospital admissions, a high number of annual exacerbations, and a BMI less than 18.5 lead to higher scores on both clinical scales and are associated with a poor prognosis in bronchiectasis; including increased mortality.

 Epidemiology

-The prevalence and incidence of bronchiectasis is unclear as the symptoms are variable.
+The prevalence and incidence of bronchiectasis are unclear, as the symptoms are variable.
 The disease affects between 1 per 1000 and 1 per 250,000 adults.
 The disease is more common in women and in the elderly.
 In a Medicare cohort study in the United States, consisting of adults 65 years and older, the prevalence of bronchiectasis was 701 per 100,000 persons.
 A similar prevalence rate of bronchiectasis has been reported in other countries including China, Germany, the United Kingdom, Spain and Singapore.
 Those with a dual COPD and bronchiectasis diagnosis are more likely to be cigarette smokers and more likely to be hospitalized as compared to those with bronchiectasis without COPD.
 It became less common since the 1950s, with the introduction of antibiotics.
 It is more common among certain ethnic groups such as indigenous people.

 An estimated 350,000 to 500,000 adults have bronchiectasis in the United States.
 Specifically, children of the indigenous populations of Australia, Alaska, Canada and New Zealand have significantly higher rates than other populations.
 Overall, a shortage of data exists concerning the epidemiology of bronchiectasis in Asia, Africa, and South America.

-The prevalence and incidence of bronchiectasis has increased greatly in the 21st century.
-In a Medicare cohort analysis, consisting of adults 65 years and older in the United States; the annual rates of diagnosis have increased by 8.7% every year between 2000 and 2007.
+The prevalence and incidence of bronchiectasis have increased greatly in the 21st century.
+In a Medicare cohort analysis, consisting of adults 65 years and older in the United States, the annual rates of diagnosis have increased by 8.7% every year between 2000 and 2007.
 This large increase in the diagnosis of bronchiectasis may be due to increased recognition of the disease (including more widespread use of CT scans) or it may be due to an increase in the underlying causes of bronchiectasis.